 Today, a lot of travelers travel with lesser luggage.
 How so?
 Technology served them right.
 Documents became accessible on all devices, and there’s always an e-book reader to go to for all the right books.
 The lesser the luggage, the lesser the charges – the more fun it is.
 As a result, more and more wanderers are opting for these travel technology solutions in order to make their venturing seamless and hassle-free.

-For travelers like Aleah, Berylle, Kev, Kisty, Aris, Nick and Dariece, Rica, and Trisha, it’s particularly important to know your own tech essentials kit.
+For travelers, it is particularly important to know your own tech essentials kit.
 This way, it will be easier for you to travel smoothly and enjoy the most part of the adventure.

-In this article, the above mentioned travel bloggers have shared their very own choices when it comes to packing their go-to gadgets.
+In this article, travel bloggers have shared their very own choices when it comes to packing their go-to gadgets.
 Find out and see for yourself what could help you best when packing your tech essentials for your first travel abroad!

-Aleah Taboclaon is the travel blogger behind SolitaryWanderer.com.
-She loves being location independent and funds her travels with freelance editing and writing work.
-Aleah has been to 29 countries in Asia, Europe, Latin America, and North America.
-Follow her adventures on Instagram and Facebook.
+Our first travel blogger loves being location independent and funds her travels with freelance editing and writing work.
+She has been to 29 countries in Asia, Europe, Latin America, and North America.

 “As a travel blogger, there are some gadgets that I just can’t leave home when I travel.
 First, I need my camera.
 I had a DSLR for almost 10 years, but I finally decided that it was too bulky for me.
 I bought a mirrorless from Fuji and am loving it.
 I also have the Supremo action camera.
 I use it whenever I’m doing something that could pose a danger to my Fuji, whether it’s river rafting or rappelling.
 I also bring my iPhone with me.
 It takes great photos as well, and keeps me connected with friends and family.
 In relation to being connected, I also bring a mobile Wifi device so that I can share photos and check emails whenever I need to.
 I never leave home as well without my Kindle.
 I used to bring real books, but when I’m traveling for months, I need more than 1 or 2 books with me.
 Are all these gadgets absolutely necessary for my adventures?
 Of course not.
 I can travel without them and still enjoy myself.
 However, I always bring these to enhance my experience, because with these five gadgets, I can write about my experiences and share them with my audience.”

-Berylle is a food, lifestyle, and travel blogger at It’sBeryllicious.
-As a passionate food lover, It’sBeryllicious mainly features food and restaurants around the Metro.
+Travel blogger 2 is a passionate food lover.
+Her blogs mainly features food and restaurants around a particular city she has traveled from.
 She enjoys discovering new places, and trying out new products, while meeting new friends in between.